hazem3443/OTA/ReadMe_Walkthrough.md

 | RTC SLOW Memory | 0x5000 0000 - 0x5000 1FFF | 8 KB | 8 KB of data memory that is accessible by both CPUs and ULP coprocessor.
 It can retain data in deep-sleep mode. |
 | External Flash | Configurable (0x400C 2000 - 0x40BF FFFF on the instruction Bus ) or ( 0x3F40 0000 - 0x3F7F FFFF Data bus remap) | 4 MB | Up to 16 MB of external SPI flash that can be mapped to the CPU address space. |
 | External SRAM    | Configurable (0x3F80 0000 - 0x3FBF FFFF)    | 4 MB | Up to 8 MB of external SPI PSRAM that can be mapped to the CPU address space. |

+### Partition Table information

+- A single ESP32’s flash can contain multiple apps, as well as many different kinds of data (calibration data, filesystems, parameter storage, etc).
+For this reason a partition table is flashed to (default offset) 0x8000 in the flash and The partition table length is 0xC00 bytes,.
+- An MD5 checksum, used for checking the integrity of the partition table at runtime, is appended after the table data.
+Thus, the partition table occupies an entire flash sector, which size is 0x1000 (4 KB).
+As a result, any partition following it must be at least located at (default offset) + 0x1000.
+- Each entry in the partition table has a name (label), type (app, data, or something else), subtype and the offset in flash where the partition is loaded.